sdil/hasura-firebase-auth-webhook/README.md

 - Add Kubernetes manifest example
 - Write manifests for Kubernetes and Heroku deployment script to ease the adoption
 - Cache the request so that it doesn't stress Firebase auth too much
+- Query Hasura (with admin secret) to get the user's role from database

 ## FAQ